-Gymrek recommends this lotion because it contains a good dose of lactic acid.
+Gmyrek recommends this lotion because it contains a good dose of lactic acid (12 percent, in fact).
 The lactic acid will help exfoliate dead skin, allowing better penetration for moisturizing ingredients like glycerin.

 Upgrade your skin care routine with this lotion that's designed to soothe and smooth sensitive skin.
 Rodney recommends this brand because of the amino acids and ceramides that help restore the skin's barrier.

-"It is ideal for even the most sensitive skin, as it contains no fragrances or parabens," Rodney told us.
+"It is ideal for even the most sensitive skin, as it contains no fragrances or parabens," Rodney tells us.

 For a cream that "melts" into your skin, Rodney suggests using this option from Neutrogena.
 It contains a hyaluronic acid base, which provides moisture using a non-greasy formula.
 The brand also suggests using it daily for the best results.

 New York City-based dermatologist Dr. Blair Murphy-Rose prefers using this shea butter-based cream to protect skin against cold climates.
-It's also a "clean" brand, meaning it's free of artificial colors and fragrances, parabens, phthalates and sulfates.
+It's free of artificial colors and fragrances, parabens, phthalates and sulfates.

-"(It) has a luxurious, whipped consistency that is rich and highly moisturizing yet still blends in well," Murphy-Rose told us.
+"[It] has a luxurious, whipped consistency that is rich and highly moisturizing yet still blends in well," Murphy-Rose tells us.
 "This lotion — and the brand entirely — is also free of propylene glycol, which some of my patients are allergic to and can be a difficult ingredient to avoid."